My Top 10 SEO Tips

 Search Engines Adapt and SEO Best Practices Change

 Timeless advice like focusing and emphasizing Quality and avoiding anything consider spam-y is alway valid.
-But in order to stay on top in search engines rankings especially for competitive keywords requires time and after all these years likely money.
+But in order to stay on top in the search engines rankings especially for competitive keywords requires time and after all these years likely money.
 I still get most of my traffic through Google and social media, but I think this blog gets less traffic than it did a decade ago.

 This isn’t an accident, a lot can happen in you life online and offline, if you want to stay on top you’ll likely need to adopt new techniques.
 Structured Metadata has become more important to search engine optimization.
 Social media or self marketing has become more important, but it isn’t “all good”.
 You need to remember you’re always writing for your future boss.